Excitations of a two-dimensional supersolid: Supersolid systems

 where $\varrho_{\max}$ and $\varrho_{\min}$ are the maximum and minimum of the areal density $\varrho(x,y)$ of the ground state.
-The density contrast as a function of $\epsilon_{dd}$ is shown in Fig.~\ref{dipolarexcitations}(a), revealing the discontinuous character of the transition.
+The density contrast as a function of $\epsilon_{dd}$ is shown in Fig.~\ref{bandstructure}(a), revealing the discontinuous character of the transition.
 In these results we have extended the uniform superfluid state beyond the transition point where it is a metastable state.
 However, at $\epsilon_{dd}\approx 1.32$ ($a_s\approx99.0a_0$), a roton excitation softens and the uniform state is dynamically unstable.

-The second system is a 2D BEC of atoms that interact via the soft-core potential $U_{\mathrm{sc}}(\mathbf{r})=U_0\theta(a_{\mathrm{sc}}-|\mathbf{r}|)$, where $U_0$ and $a_{\mathrm{sc}}$ are the strength and range of the interaction, respectively, and $\theta$ is the Heaviside step function.
+The second system is a 2D BEC of atoms that interact via the soft-core potential of strength $U_0$ and range $a_{\mathrm{sc}}$.
 This system has been extensively studied as supersolid model (e.g.~see \cite{Pomeau1994a,Josserand2007a,Sepulveda2010a,Saccani2012a,Kunimi2012a,Macri2013a,Cinti2014a,Prestipino2018a}).
 Schemes have been proposed to realize soft-core interactions in ultra-cold atom experiments \cite{Henkel2010a,Cinti2010a}, but there has been limited reported experimental activity in the regime relevant to supersolidity thus far.
 We consider the system in a regime well-described by meanfield theory, with further details given in Appendix \ref{Sec:ModelSCBEC}.
 The phase diagram for the 2D soft-core model depends on the single dimensionless parameter $\Lambda= {m\pi \rho a_{\mathrm{sc}}^4U_0}/{\hbar^2}$.
 The melting value $\Lambda_m= 39.49$ separates uniform superfluid states (for $\Lambda<\Lambda_m$) from triangular crystal states.
-We show examples of these states in Fig.~\ref{bandstructure_softcore}, and the behavior of the density contrast as a function of $\Lambda$ is shown in Fig.~\ref{softcoreexcitations}(a).
+We show examples of these states in Fig.~\ref{bandstructure_softcore}, and the behavior of the density contrast as a function of $\Lambda$ is shown in Fig.~\ref{bandstructure_softcore}(a).
 Similar to the dipolar system, the transition from unmodulated to modulates states also occurs discontinuously as $\Lambda$ changes, with the unmodulated states remaining metastable until the roton completely softens at $\Lambda = 46.30$.

 For both systems, we find the ground state by minimizing the energy density, $\mathcal{E}$, i.e.~the energy per unit area.
 It is convenient to write this $\mathcal{E}(\rho;\mathbf{v},\mathbf{a}_1,\mathbf{a}_2)$, being a function of $\rho$, the superfluid velocity\footnote{We are interested in stationary superfluids, but introduce $\mathbf{v}$ to define the superfluid fraction.} $\mathbf{v}$ and $\{\mathbf{a}_1,\mathbf{a}_2\}$, being the direct lattice vectors of the crystal.
 The ground state for average density $\rho$ is obtained by minimising the energy density for $v=0$ with respect to the lattice constant\footnote{The ground state configuration for both models is a triangular lattice, thus we can take $\mathbf{a}_1=a \hat{\mathbf{x}}$, and $\mathbf{a}_2= \frac{1}{2}a \hat{\mathbf{x}}+\frac{\sqrt{3}}{2}a \hat{\mathbf{y}}$, with lattice constant $a$.}.
 Additional details are given in Appendices \ref{Sec:ModelDBEC} and \ref{Sec:ModelSCBEC}.